Tent city: Transition Park, Camden, New Jersey

 A community of 50 to 150 people had taken up residence in Camden, New Jersey, nestled on the right side of the I676 West exit 5A ramp.
 Although attempts have been made to find housing for the population, no one has been placed.
 Transition Park's Mayor and City Council continued to protect their community and seek medical attention for those in need.
 In May 2010, residents were forced out of the city and into local missions.

 Under the leadership of Amir Khan, the pastor of Solid Rock Worship Center in Clementon, NJ, and founder of the Nehemiah Group, a faith-based nonprofit organization that Khan and his son Micah run, 54 residents of Tent City were moved to the Wingate by Wyndham Hotel in Mount Laurel in May 2010 with the help of volunteers.
 Pastor Khan asked his congregation and local business members for help and raised $250,000 to provide some homeless people of Camden's Tent City with housing and human services for at least one year.

 Although these homeless men and women were initially moved to a hotel and received a spa treatment upon arrival, months later, drugs and alcohol are taking a toll on their adjustment to life in their new environments.
 On the positive side, Lorenzo Banks, the ex-self-appointed Mayor of Tent City, and James Boggs, another Tent City leader, got jobs providing homeless outreach for Volunteers of America-Delaware Valley in Collingswood, NJ.
 Although several people also enrolled in community college, mental illness, addiction issues, and a lack of affordable housing illustrates the roadblocks to a healthy life for Tent City residents over the long term.

 By September 13, 2010, 19 of the original 54 were removed from the "hotel program" and many former Tent City residents continue to move from one street corner or overpass to another, continuing the homelessness issue in Camden.

 Potomac Mills, Woodbridge, Virginia

 Since c.
 2003, there exists a 10 acre tent city at Potomac Mills in Woodbridge, Virginia, adjacent to the Potomac Mills mall.
 The private landlord tolerates it.
-In 2018, part of the residents were directed to leave.
+In 2018, some of the residents were directed to leave.